ResumeToolsResources

 New York, NY

-• Led a team of 5 accountants, achieving a 10% increase in productivity
+• Led a team of 5, achieving a 40% reduction in month-end closing time through collaborative effort enhancements.

 Branch Accountant